meeshkan/meeshkan-client/README.md

 ```
 If the job is currently running, you will be prompted to verify you want to abruptly cancel a running job.

 ### Stop service
 ```bash
 meeshkan stop
 ```

-## Python API
+## Usage as Python library

 ### General
 The purpose of the Python API is to be as intuitive, minimal and least invasive as possible.
-Once the service daemon is running (using `meeshkan start`), you can communicate with it through the Python library.
+Once the agent has been started (using `meeshkan start`), you can communicate with it from your
+Python scripts through `meeshkan` library.

 To begin, `import meeshkan`.

 ### Reporting scalars